Importance of stable mass transfer and stellar winds for the formation of gravitational wave sources: SeBa and model variations

 \subsection{Mass transfer stability criteria and treatment of mass transfer}

-The stability of mass transfer is determined by comparing the so-called mass-radius exponents (\citealt{soberman1997stability}):
+We determine the stability of mass transfer with the use of the so-called mass-radius exponents (\citealt{soberman1997stability}):

-where $R_{d}$ is the radius of the donor star, $\zeta_L$ describes how the Roche-lobe radius reacts to mass overflow, while $\zeta_{ad}$ and $\zeta_{th}$ describes how the radius of the donor reacts to mass loss during mass transfer on dynamical, and thermal timescale, respectively.
-We then distinguish three different mass transfer modes: stable mass transfer on nuclear time scale ($\zeta_L \leq min(\zeta_{ad},\zeta_{eq})$), stable mass transfer on thermal timescale ($\zeta_{ad}\geq \zeta_L \geq \zeta_{eq}$.) and unstable mass transfer ($\zeta_L > max(\zeta_{ad}, \zeta_{eq}$).
+where $R_{d}$ is the radius of the donor star, $\zeta_L$ expresses how the Roche-lobe radius reacts to mass overflow, while $\zeta_{\rm ad}$ and $\zeta_{\rm th}$ expresses how the radius of the donor reacts to mass loss during mass transfer on dynamical, and thermal timescale, respectively.
+Three different mass transfer modes can be distinguished: stable mass transfer on nuclear time scale ($\zeta_L \leq \rm{min}(\zeta_{\rm ad},\zeta_{\rm eq})$), stable mass transfer on thermal timescale ($\zeta_{\rm ad}\geq \zeta_L \geq \zeta_{\rm eq}$.) and unstable mass transfer ($\zeta_L > \rm{max}(\zeta_{\rm ad}, \zeta_{\rm eq}$)).
 In the first two cases, we assume that the mass transfer rate is $\dot{m} = M_{d}/\tau$, where $\tau$ is the nuclear timescale in the first and the thermal timescale in the second case.
-When the mass transfer becomes dynamically unstable, we assume that this results in common envelope evolution.
+If the mass transfer is dynamically unstable, we assume common envelope evolution (see section \ref{subsec:common_envelope}).

-In SeBa, we determine the mode of the mass transfer in the following way.
-First, $\zeta_L$ is determined numerically and then it is compared with the adopted $\zeta_{ad}$ and $\zeta_{th}$, which are summarised in Table \ref{tab:zetas}.
-As a major simplification we assume a constant $\zeta_{ad}$/$\zeta_{th}$ for a given stellar evolutionary phase.
-Giants with deep convective envelopes tend to have low $\zeta_{ad}$, possibly even negative.
+As a major simplification, we assume a constant $\zeta_{\rm ad}$ and $\zeta_{\rm th}$ for a given stellar evolutionary phase (these are summarised in Table \ref{tab:zetas}).
+Giants with deep convective envelopes tend to have low $\zeta_{\rm ad}$, possibly even negative.
 Therefore, donor stars of this type are likely to initiate unstable phases of mass transfers.
-At what stage the deep convective envelope develops in massive stars is still an very uncertain.
-It is common to use effective temperature as a proxy for the evolutionary stage at which such an envelope is developed (we will note this as $T_{eff,boundary})$.
+At what stage the deep convective envelope develops in massive stars is still very uncertain.
+It is common to use effective temperature as a proxy for the evolutionary stage at which such an envelope is developed (we will note this as $T_{\rm eff,boundary})$.
 We test two assumptions.
-First, that a deep convective envelope develops at an effective temperature $logT_{eff} = 3.73\,K$, following \citet{IvanovaTaam2004} and \citet{Belczynski2008}.
-In the second model variation, we follow the prescription of \citet{Klencki_2021}.
-This prescription gives $T_{eff,boundary}$ as a function of luminosity and metallicity.
-The predicted values of $T_{eff,boundary}$ from \citet{Klencki_2021} are typically considerably cooler than $logT_{eff} = 3.73\,K$.
+First, that a deep convective envelope develops at an effective temperature $\rm{log}T_{\rm eff} = 3.73\,K$, following \citet{IvanovaTaam2004} and \citet{Belczynski2008}.
+In the second model variation, we follow the prescription of \citet{Klencki_2020}.
+This prescription gives $T_{\rm eff,boundary}$ as a function of luminosity and metallicity.
+The predicted values of $T_{\rm eff,boundary}$ from \citet{Klencki_2020} are typically considerably cooler than $\rm{log}(T_{\rm eff}) = 3.73\,K$.